 Myth

 Starting from mythology and working towards science I have been developing a series of drawings since Summer 2010 which explore my current thoughts on the connections and dichotomies of these apparently very different ways of looking at the world.
-The first series of drawings were shown in an exhibition at The Muse at 269, Portobello Road, London during November 2010 and are reproduced below:

 Forest dream II - Simbiosis